Ozone Solar.R Wind Temp Month Day

 )

 Lastly, we add a step called model_plot, which plots the data and the linear model fit.
-The function uses the output from both the model_fit and the data_prep step.
+The function uses the output from both the model_fit and data_prep step.
 It also defines the xVar parameter and a parameter title, which is used as the title of the plot.

 "model_plot",